kourouklides/artificial_neural_networks/README.md

 # artificial_neural_networks
-This repository contains a collection of Methods and Models for various architectures of Artificial Neural Networkis.
+This repository contains a collection of Methods and Models for various architectures of Artificial Neural Networks.

 The code implementation is in Python (using TensorFlow and Keras libraries).